lunaria-bee/lunaria-bee/README.md

 ### 🤖&ensp;Language and AI

 I'm a machine learning researcher with a background in computational linguistics, primarily interested in representations, feauture learning, and neural-network explainability.
-I am currently pursuing a PhD in Computer Science at the University of British Columbia, studying machine learning under the supervision of [Dr. Danica Sutherland](https://www.djsutherland.ml/).
+Currently, I'm pursuing a PhD in Computer Science at the University of British Columbia, studying machine learning under the supervision of [Dr. Danica Sutherland](https://www.djsutherland.ml/).

 ### ⚙️&ensp;Embedded Systems